Submit Data to the Conservation Data Centre

 All species and ecosystem data is valuable information that can be used to help assess the status of a species or ecosystem.
 Some data may also be used for mapping purposes.

 The CDC focuses mapping efforts primarily on the most at-risk species and ecosystems or on areas of development focus.
 For this reason not all data submitted will result in a mapped element occurrence.
 However all data submissions are important input for accurate status assessments.

 How to Submit Data

 Use the tools listed below to submit data to the provincial data repository managed by the Ecosystems Information Section (EIS).
 This ensures that your submission is available in a common location from which the CDC can mine the data and information relevant to its business.
 Please note that CDC staff will review the EIS data repositories when a species or community becomes a priority for mapping or status assessment.

-For time sensitive submissions, please send an additional email to the CDC team.
+To bring your data submission to the attention of the CDC, and for time sensitive submissions, please send an additional email to the CDC team.

 |Species and Ecosystems Information Portal||Use to submit Ecosystem Mapping projects (including TEM, PEM, SEI, VRI)|